 Our brains were not ready for a long winter’s nap.

-Gazing out the window I knew in a flash,
+Gazing out through the window I saw in a flash,

 TO BE CONTINUED?

 Twas the night before Christmas, when all through the house

 Not a creature was stirring, not even a mouse;